fieldtrip/website/example/bids_nirs.md

 tags: [example, bids, sharing, nirs, artinis, homer, snirf]
 ---

-# Converting an example motion tracking dataset for sharing in BIDS
+# Converting an example NIRS dataset for sharing in BIDS

 {% include markup/danger %}
 BIDS does currently not specify how to represent NIRS data.
 This example - and the support that is implemented in the **[data2bids](https://github.com/fieldtrip/fieldtrip/blob/release/data2bids.m)** function - should be considered as a preliminary proposal to help researchers with their existing data.